indico/indico/indico/htdocs/ihelp/html/_sources/VideoServicesGuides/EventManager/EventManager.txt

 8. |figure81| button (*connect room* ).
 Press this button
 to launch the Vidyo client in the conferences/session/contribution physical room.
 In order to have this button enabled the room has to be a capable Vidyo room.

+9. |figure82| button (*disconnect room* ).
+Press this button
+to stop the Vidyo client in the conferences/session/contribution physical room.
+In order to have this button enabled the room has to be a capable Vidyo room.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Problems when creating or modifying a Vidyo booking